Hiutaky/Metin2-Fishbot/README.md

 # Metin2 - Fish Bot

 To install dependencies:
 ```bash
 npm install
 ```
-How to use:
+## Usage

-- Setup Metin in window mode
+1. Set up Metin in window mode.
-- Setup 1920 x 1080 resolution
+2. Set the resolution to 1920 x 1080.
-- Place che window in the top-left edge
+3. Position the window in the top-left corner of the screen.
-- Run the script
+4. Run the script.

-Info:
+## Information

-this script works by checking pixels in specific positions, it's configurated to work on ZorinOS with Wine, this mean that the settings are probably not the same on Windows.
-Probably you've to customize the following variables:
+This script operates by checking pixels at specific positions.
+It is configured to work on ZorinOS with Wine, which means the settings might differ on Windows.
+You may need to customize the following variables:

-- fishingBox: position of the fishing box, the fishing box have a 1px black (#000000) border, this is needed to know if the user is currently fishing or not
+- **fishingBox**: The position of the fishing box.
+The fishing box has a 1px black (#000000) border, which is necessary to determine if the user is currently fishing.
-- fishingArea: define fishing area ( fishingArea + boxSize ), we use a square since the fish become hittable only when is into the circle and its border become "red"
+- **fishingArea**: Defines the fishing area (fishingArea + boxSize).
+We use a square because the fish becomes hittable only when it is inside the circle and its border turns "red".
-- circlePos: it's the cicle that change color when the fish is in, when RED the bot will try to hit the fish, otherwise just wait
+- **circlePos**: This is the circle that changes color when the fish is inside.
+When it turns RED, the bot will attempt to catch the fish; otherwise, it will wait.

-To run:
+## Running the Script

+To run the script, use the following command:

 ```bash
 node index.js